KrystianRusin/Slay-The-Spire-RL/README.md

 ## Acknowledgements

-This project was built using the following libraries:
+This project was built with a large help from the following technologies:

 - **Stable Baselines3** - A set of improved reinforcement learning algorithms in Python.
 - **Slay the Spire** - The game used as the environment for this project.